 Entertaining and logically interconnected stories develop a young student’s understanding and appreciation of music and piano playing.
 Comprehensive analogies with the fairy tale characters and their adventures make studying complicated techniques easy and fun.
 Ear training exercises and theory activities further train and develop young musical ears.

-Musicality is an essential component in teaching music.
+Musicality is an essential component in teaching to play the piano.
 Starting at the first lesson, the students begin to recognize the nuances in music.
-Throughout the series, the music comes alive with expression and artistry as the student learns the music in the context of the fairytale stories.
+Throughout the series, the music comes alive with expression and artistry as the student learns in the context of the fairytale stories.

-To develop the right technical habits, students need to learn the touch, reading notation, listening, and finally combining all of the aforementioned skills together.
-This series provides the path for a steady progress and fail-proof achievement of those skills.
+To develop the right technical habits, students need to learn the touch, reading notation, listening, and finally combining all the aforementioned skills together.
+This series provides the path for a steady progress and fail-proof achievement.

 The primary focus